Swistusmen/AriesDB/README.md

 - data are saved into csv  files
 - commands logging
 - for now only CLI application, no web support
+- Can be build as webServer or CLI

 ### Build